-Memorandum

-To: CIR Expert Panel Members and Liaisons

-From: Christina L. Burnett, Senior Scientific Writer/Analyst

-Date: March 15, 2019

-Subject: Re-review of the Safety Assessment on Methylisothiazolinone and Methylchloroisothiazolinone
+To: CIR Expert Panel Members and Liaisons From: Christina L. Burnett, Senior Scientific Writer/Analyst Date: May 10, 2019 Subject: Draft Amended Report on the Safety Assessment on Methylisothiazolinone and Methylchloroisothiazolinone

-Enclosed is the Re-review of the Safety Assessment of Methylisothiazolinone and Methylchloroisothiazolinone (MCI/MI) as Used in Cosmetics.
-(It is identified as mcimi042019RR in the pdf document.)
+Enclosed is the draft amended report of the safety assessment of Methylisothiazolinone and Methylchloroisothiazolinone (MCI/MI) as used in cosmetics.
+(It is identified as mcimi062019rep in the pdf document.)
 This ingredient combination functions as a preservative in cosmetics.
 In 1992, the final report on MCI/MI was published with the conclusion that this mixture may be safely used in rinse-off products at a concentration not to exceed 15 ppm and in leave-on cosmetic products at a concentration not to exceed 7.5 ppm.
-(Minutes from the Panel discussion from 1987 to 1990 are identified as mcimi042019min_orig in the pdf document.)
+(Minutes from the Panel discussions from 1987 to 1990 are identified as mcimi062019min\orig in the pdf document, while minutes from the more recent Panel discussions are identified as mcimi062019min\)